Return to the BUILD

 Next, I lifted the front edge of the carpet in order to peel back about 1″ of the backing paper and cut it away:

 Then, I pressed the front section down into place, making sure it fit between the raised Hood posts correctly.
-Finally, I removed the blue tape and lifted the rear edge of the carpet, removed the remainder of the backing paper, and rolled the rest of the carpet in place.
+Finally, I removed the painter’s tape and lifted the rear edge of the carpet, removed the remainder of the backing paper, and rolled the rest of the carpet in place.
 Somehow, I did not take a picture of the carpet installed, but you can see it in the next step.

 Retrieve the Hood assembly from the previous issue and turn it over.
 Fit this Hood Frame assembly to the Hood, aligning the four holes to the posts and passing the Arms up through the Hood Frame.